Tosnensky District: Agriculture

 The main agricultural specializations in the district are meat and milk production, as well as growing of vegetables, mainly potatoes.
 As of 2011, Tosnensky District produced 70% of all pork produced in Leningrad Oblast.

 Transportation

 Two railway lines, connecting Saint Peterburg with Moscow and Veliky Novgorod, respectively, cross the district from north to south.
 Ulyanovka (Sablino railway station), Tosno, and Lyuban are the main railway stations within the district.
 Sablino serves furthermore as a railway node and is connected by railways with Mga and Gatchina.
 Gladkoye narrow gauge railway and Pelgorskoye peat narrow gauge railway for hauling peat operate in the district.

 The M10 highway, connecting Saint Petersburg in Moscow, crosses the district from north to south, mostly running parallel to the railway.
-The A120 road, encircling Saint Petersburg, crosses the northern part of the district.
+The A120 highway, encircling Saint Petersburg, crosses the northern part of the district.
 There are also local roads, which in particular form a dense network in the northern part of the district, in the suburbs of Saint Petersburg.
 This infrastructure makes Tosnensky District one of the most developed districts in Russia.